Tower: Data Structures in Quantum Superposition: Introduction

 Classically, a memory allocator may establish history independence by randomizing allocation addresses.
 The implementation of \AllocatorName{} lifts randomization to quantum superposition via \emph{symmetrization}, an approach from quantum simulation~\citep{abrams1997,Berry2017ImprovedTF}.

 \paragraph{\LangName}

-We combine \CoreLang{} and \AllocatorName{} to build \LangName{}, a programming language for quantum programming with data structures. \LangName{} features inductive types and recursive functions that enable the developer to recursively define data structures and operations.
+We combine \CoreLang{} and \AllocatorName{} to build \LangName{}, a programming language for quantum programming with data structures. \LangName{} features co-recursive types and recursive functions that enable the developer to recursively define data structures and operations.

 \paragraph{Bounded-Time Execution} The type system of \LangName{} ensures that all recursive functions are bounded in size by classical parameters.
-A \LangName{} program lowers to \CoreLang{} by unrolling recursive calls, meaning it corresponds to a bounded-size quantum circuit.
+A \LangName{} program lowers to \CoreLang{} by unrolling recursive calls, meaning that it corresponds to a bounded-size quantum circuit.